Search for Z' bosons decaying to pairs of heavy Majorana neutrinos in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties and fitting procedure

 \section{Systematic uncertainties and fitting procedure}

-Binned maximum likelihood fits using the distribution of reconstructed \mZp for background and signal as templates are performed to extract the signal contribution for each SR. The choice of bin size is based on the resolution for the reconstructed \mZp.
-Where necessary, bins are then merged to ensure that each background category contributes to all bins of all SRs and CRs for each year.
+Binned maximum likelihood fits using the distribution of reconstructed \mZp for background and signal as templates are performed to extract the signal contribution for each SR. The choice of bin size is based on the resolution for the reconstructed \mZp, which ranges from 150 to 550\GeV.
+Where necessary, bins are then merged to ensure that the predicted number of MC events is nonzero in all bins of all SRs and CRs for each year.
 Various sources of uncertainty in both shape and normalization of reconstructed \mZp distributions are considered as nuisance parameters and profiled in the fit.
 Log-normal and Gaussian prior probability densities are used for normalization and shape uncertainties, respectively.
 The normalizations of \ttbar and DY backgrounds are left freely floating in the fit.
 The pre-fit and post-fit predictions on the plots of Figs.~\ref{fig:top_CRs}--\ref{fig:SR} correspond to the results obtained before and after likelihood fitting, respectively.
+No nuisance parameter is pulled beyond one standard deviation from the pre-fit value.

 For leptons, the efficiencies for reconstruction, identification, isolation, and trigger are estimated using observed and simulated $\PZ \to \Pe\Pe,\Pgm\Pgm$ events that are not included in the SRs.
 Scale factors (SFs) are applied to simulated events to correct for mismodeling in the simulation.
 Systematic uncertainties in momentum scale and resolution~\cite{CMS:2020uim,Sirunyan_2018} are estimated in simulations by varying the lepton momentum scales within their uncertainties.